 In fact, with their herby, slightly peppery taste, these vegan sausages are reminiscent of the English bangers I grew up eating and that has me very excited!

-Not only are these vegan sausages absolutely delicious, they are also really easy to make, packed with protein and a lot more budget-friendly than store-bought ones.
+Not only are these homemade vegan sausages absolutely delicious, they are also really easy to make, packed with protein, and a lot more budget-friendly than store-bought ones.
+Check out the epics below to see the inside!

 Ingredients

-Here's exactly what you'll be needing to make your own homemade meat-free sausages:
+Here's exactly what you' need to make your homemade meat-free sausages:

 A few notes on the ingredients that I know will get the most questions: